2013–14 SV Wehen Wiesbaden season

-The 2013–14 SV Wehen Wiesbaden season is the 89th season in the club's football history.
+The 2013–14 SV Wehen Wiesbaden season was the 89th season in the club's football history.
 In 2013–14 the club plays in the 3.
 Liga, the third tier of German football.
-It is the club's fifth season in this league, having been relegated from the 2.
+It was the club's fifth season in this league, having been relegated from the 2.
 Bundesliga in 2009.

 Off-season

 Wehen made 9 signings over the summer period, including Maximilian Ahlschwede from rivals Kickers Offenbach, Julian Grupp from SG Sonnenhof Großaspach, Stephan Gusche from Hansa Rostock, as well as Alex Nandzik from Fortuna Düsseldorf, Tobias Jänicke from Dynamo Dresden, Maik Vetter and Luca Schnellbacher from Eintracht Frankfurt, Marco Königs from Preußen Münster and Sascha Wolfert from 1.FC Kaiserslautern.
 They also signed former Slovenian U-21 footballer Denis Perger on loan from SC Freiburg.

 SVWW also lost Dominik Stroh-Engel, Zlatko Janjic, Sven Schimmel, and Pascal Bieler from the first team over the summer.